Dear Parents, Carers and Pupils

 It is important for your child to have their PE kit in school at all times.
 Year 6 will have PE with a coach every Thursday morning throughout the year.
 In addition, they will have a second session which will change day on a term to term basis.

-In numeracy we will be building on all learning covered in the last year, including the four operations, problem solving, data handling, measure, shape and space as well as continuing to develp reasoning and numeracy skills.
+In Maths we will be building on all learning covered in the last year, including the four operations, problem solving, data handling, measure, shape and space as well as continuing to develp reasoning and numeracy skills.

 Please report your child’s absence on the first day of absence.
 Dinner money should be paid in advance (no cans, bottles, flasks or fizzy drinks please).

-Mr Farmer and Mr Holland
+Mrs Johnson and Mr Holland